ironcamel/WebService-Client/README.md

 Instead, they will simply return `undef`.

-The \`get/post/put/delete\` methods all can take an optional headers keyword argument that is an arrayref of custom headers.
+The \`get/post/put/delete\` methods all can take an optional headers keyword argument that is an arrayref or hashref of custom headers.

 ## get